VikasMaurya07/PassHub/README.md

 ### Running the code

 ->Clone the repository.
-Pull source code and the text files lockey.txt and loki.txt ->Compile the code using gcc compiler<br/>
+Pull source code and the text files lockey.txt and loki.txt<br/>
+->Compile the code using gcc compiler<br/>
 ->Run it using .exe file runner<br/><br/>